Friday, November 14, 2025

 Silvaconrepo culcitae and the phylum of Quadrachordates

 Silvaconrepo culcitae is a quadrachordate which slithers around the Tuaisceartan TDTLF biomes.
-It is part of a forest-dwelling chordates who have adapted their locomotion to slither across the forest floor.
+It is part of a forest-dwelling quadrachordates who have adapted their locomotion to slither across the forest floor.
 This particular species eat up dead leaf litter exclusively.
 It is around 40 mm long .
 They are hunted by bigger organisms, such as articulusids and mollisids which traverse the forest floor for food.

 A loose illustration of a specimen traversing